East Texas weekend getaways are just around the corner!

 2. Holly Lake Ranch (Near Tyler)

 The cabin is within walking distance from the two main lakes – Lake Greenbriar and Holly Lake.
 Holly Lake is a no-wake zone where you can fish, kayak, paddleboat, or canoe.
 You’ll want to see it all for yourself.
-Check out Hank’s Hideway on Houfy.
+Check out Hank’s Hideaway on Houfy.
 FYI – Houfy is a vacation rental site for homes, condos, cabins, and more.

-3. Jefferson – Quaint Small Town
+3. Jefferson, Texas – Quaint Small Town

 If you’re into local haunts, you might want to book a Historic Jefferson Ghost Tour, or if riding horses is your thing, there is wonderful horseback riding in Marshall (the next town over) with Karma Farms.